ryanallen/words-of-my-perfect-teacher/README.md

 Your interest<sup>[12](#12)</sup> in the [Dharma](#dharma) is the basis of what you will achieve.
 So depending on whether your degree of interest is superior, middling or inferior you will become a superior, middling or inferior practitioner.
 And if you are not at all interested in the [Dharma](#dharma), there will be no results at all.
 As the proverb puts it:

 <details id="12"><summary>Note <sup>12</sup></summary>
-NT says "Whether or not we have received the [Dharma](#dharma), if we have no interest in it we will be like a horse who is offered a bone, or a dog presented with grass" <i>don gnyer</i>, "interest," also [means](#means) "effort," that is to say, not only intellectual interest but also active engagement.
+NT says "Whether or not we have received the <a href="#dharma">Dharma</a>, if we have no interest in it we will be like a horse who is offered a bone, or a dog presented with grass" <i>don gnyer</i>, "interest," also <a href="#means">means</a> "effort," that is to say, not only intellectual interest but also active engagement.
 </details><br>

 > The [Dharma](#dharma) is nobody's property.
 It belongs to whoever has the most endeavour.